TrueSparrowSystems/openapi-test-suite/README.md

 This package aims to solve the following two problems:
 1. Maintenance is a big problem to solve in any test suite.
 As the APIs evolve at a fast pace, maintenance becomes more difficult.
 2. Usually when negative test cases are written, all combinations of parameters are not covered.
 Writing all the combinations manually is difficult and gets neglected.
+3. It also helps with unit testing for developers.

 We solve point 1, by consuming the openapi.json file to generate test cases.
 Openapi.json is auto-generated using a generator script, as described in this [blog](https://plgworks.com/blog/dry-api-docs-and-validations/).